-It’s the late 16th century and you, Queen Elizabeth I, are stuck with a major dilemma.
-Despite other European countries like Spain and Portugal colonising parts of the New World – a.k.a. the entire Western Hemisphere – you’re struggling to crack the nut that is settling in North America.
+In the late 16th century, Queen Elizabeth I was stuck with a major dilemma.
+Despite other European countries like Spain and Portugal colonising parts of the New World – aka the entire Western Hemisphere – she was struggling to crack settling in North America.

-These other countries are decades ahead of you.
+These other countries were decades ahead.
 The only attempt England has made is sending an expedition led by Sir Humphrey Gilbert to colonise a bit of St John’s in Newfoundland.
-He managed to get himself drowned.
+He drowned.

-But, wait, there’s great news!
-Gilbert’s half-brother, Sir Walter Raleigh, is keen to swallow up his late sibling’s glory and wants to take his charter and colonise a nice bit of coastal America instead.
+Gilbert’s half-brother, Sir Walter Raleigh, was keen to take up his late sibling’s glory and took his charter and colonised a bit of coastal America.
 Rather than going north (Canada) he’ll take a stab at the warmer middle bit (the American east coast).

-As it turns out, the answer to that question was literally everything.
+As it turns out, the answer to that question was everything.